-(c) Using the equations for projectile motion and the average value of the time of flight you obtained, calculate the initial velocity of the ball when it left the launcher in the space below.
-Also, determine the uncertainty in the velocity from the uncertainty in the time measurement and record the final answer in the form $v\pm\delta v$ in the space below with the proper number of significant digits.
+(b) Using the equations governing free-fall motion and the average value of the time of flight you obtained, calculate the initial velocity of the ball when it left the launcher in the space below.
+Also, determine the uncertainty in the velocity from the standard deviation of the time of flight measurements and record the final answer in the form $v \pm \triangle v$ in the space below.